 Casa del Cioccolato Perugina – Baci:

 The factory/museum is located right outside Perugia in a town called San Sisto.
-From the center of Perugia, you just need to take one bus that takes you right in front of the factory.
+From the center of Perugia, you just need to take one bus that takes you right in front of the factory (It might be A or I from Piazza Italia).
 The tour price is 9€ and it can be done either in Italian or English.
 I chose mine in Italian.

 For making the tour you need to make a reservation in advance.
 That can be easily done at the Baci Perugina website where you will have to write down all your information and choose an hour to attend.
 Once you have done that, you will need to be in the museum 10 minutes before of the time chosen for the tour.
 For more information about it, click here.

 The museum is filled with memorabilia to to understand the history and the development of the factory.
 They also show the advertisement that Perugina has used during the years on a video filled with TV commercials.
 One you have seen that, comes the best part of the tour: seeing the factory line from above.
 At this point of the tour is forbidden to take pictures or videos.
 Once you get inside of that cold hallway, you can smell all the chocolate being produced there.
 It feels just like paradise!

 At the end of the tour, the tour guide will explain a little bit about the chocolates originally produced by Perugina and the ones they are producing in the factory now as well that belong to Nestlé.
 After she finishes the explanation you are free to taste all the chocolate you want!